akiofujita/Food-Fighters/README.rst

 A database server run via mySQL will contain recipes for users to access, and will be populated using an open-source recipe scraper.

+More about how to work on these components can be found at https://food-fighters.readthedocs.io/en/latest/

 Development Roadmap
 ------------------------------------------